cavcrosby/styleguides/docs/shellguide.md

 some reason getopt is not available then getopts will work in a pinch ([reference](https://stackoverflow.com/questions/402377/using-getopts-to-process-long-and-short-command-line-options)).

-Example (getopt/getops examples already exist in the document):
+Example (getopt/getops examples already exist in the document, example of bare CLI):

 ```bash
 # NOTE(cavcrosby): this is to encourage the notion that this will not have a fully